nlkl/Optional/README.md

 ## Core concepts

-The core concept behind Optional is that of an option/maybe type (known as `Option<T>` in Optional).
+The core concept behind Optional is derived from two common functional programming constructs, typically referred to as a maybe type and an either type (referred to as `Option<T>` and `Option<T, TException>` in Optional).

 Many functional programming languages disallow null values, as null-references can introduce hard-to-find bugs.
-An option type is a type-safe alternative to null values.
+A maybe type is a type-safe alternative to null values.

 In general, an optional value can be in one of two states: Some (representing the presence of a value) and None (representing the lack of a value).
 Unlike null, an option type forces the user to check if a value is actually present, thereby mitigating many of the problems of null values. `Option<T>` is a struct in Optional, making it impossible to assign a null value to an option itself.

 Further, an option type is a lot more explicit than a null value, which can make APIs based on optional values a lot easier to understand.

+An either type is conceptually similar to a maybe type.
+Whereas a maybe type only indicates if a value is present or not, an either type contains an auxilliary value describing how an operation failed.
+Apart from this *exceptional* value, an either-type behaves much like its simpler counterpart.

+Working with maybe and either types is very similar, and the description below will therefore focus on the maybe type, and only provide a quick summary for the either type.

-Finally, Optional offers several utility methods that make it easier to compose optional values, as compared to large amounts of null checks.
+Finally, Optional offers several utility methods that make it easy and convenient to work with both of the above described optional values.

 ## Usage

 ### Using the library

 To use Optional simply import the following namespace:

 ```csharp
 using Optional;